 To quickly get their discovery to this stage of clinical trials, researchers at the Institute worked in collaboration with Astra Zeneca scientists.
 Together they developed the translational potential of the test that would be used to detect the presence, or otherwise, of the SETD2 gene in humans, with a view to boosting targeted treatment.

 Humphrey’s group paired with another Oxford group headed by Dr. Andy Ryan to develop the test for identification of the gene.
 They observed that about 10 percent of bowel cancers and as much as 50 percent of kidney cancers lose the marker, with this making them potentially vulnerable to AZD1775.

 The trials are to be carried out at 100 hospitals across the UK.
 They will form part of the ongoing FOCUS4 trial in the country.
 The national trial is being managed by the University College London’s Medical Research Council (MRC) Clinical Trials Unit.

 The ongoing clinical trial is the only way by which people with bowel cancer can have access to this new drug.

 In the trials, researchers will look into the usefulness of AZD1775 to patients with tumors that lack a special histone marker.

-People whose bowel cancer has extended to other organs and have become inoperable are also eligible to take part in the research during the first 12 weeks of first-line intervention.
+People whose bowel cancer has extended to other organs and has become inoperable are also eligible to take part in the research during the first 12 weeks of first-line intervention.

-“It is remarkable to be able to take a discovery in yeast cells through to opening a clinical trial on that evidence in less than two years,” Tim said, while expressing hope that the research would bring something good to patients with bowel cancer.
+“It is remarkable to be able to take discovery in yeast cells through to opening a clinical trial on that evidence in less than two years,” Tim said while expressing hope that the research would bring something good to patients with bowel cancer.